The Fake Check/Sweepstakes Scam

 Protect Yourself from the Overpayment Scam

-- Don’t be fooled by a fraudulent check, just because it looks legitimate.
+• Don’t Be Fooled by a Fraudulent Check just because it looks legitimate.

-- If you're selling something over the Internet or through a newspaper ad, say “no” to a check for more than your selling price, no matter how tempting the plea or convincing the story.
+• If You’re Selling Something over the Internet or through a newspaper ad, say “no” to a check for more than your selling price, no matter how tempting the plea or convincing the story.

-- Don't wire money back to anyone.
-There is no legitimate reason for someone who is paying you or giving you money to ask you to wire money back.
+• Be Wary of Wiring Money Back to anyone you don’t know.
+There is no legitimate reason for someone who is paying you, or giving you money, to send you a check and ask you to wire money back.